Getting overwhelmed with content? Read this.

 There’s a plethora of information that is available to us at any given moment.
 At times, it can feel fun and powerful; other times, it can feel completely overwhelming.
 I asked myself, “How much content can you consume?”
 And it sparked the idea for this post.

 I love learning.
 It is one of my favorite past times.
 I admit that I can get caught up and press the “buy now” button for the next new course, subscribe to a trending podcast, opt-in to get that oh so enticing pdf, and more!
 Can you relate?

-If I calculated the hours of content that I’ve purchased (on a range of subjects), I could have been actively studying for 4 years.
-It truly could accumulate to a bachelor’s degree!
+If I calculated the hours of content that I’ve purchased (on a range of subjects), it truly could accumulate to a bachelor’s degree!

 At some point, we have to self-examine and pose the question: “Is it time for a digital media diet?”

 Think about it.
 Most of us have put limitations and/or restrictions on our eating habits at one point in our lives or another.
 Do we ever consider adjusting our lifestyle routine when it comes to mental consumption?

 Here are a couple of things that I’ve started implementing to aid media burnout and improve information digestion:

 - Get clear on your goals.
 Take an overview of your options and reflect on why you enrolled.
 Prioritize the offerings in a way that makes sense to you right now.
 If the product doesn’t fit your current vision, then it’s ok to weed it off the list.

 - Get organized!
 I like to use the bookmark manager in Google Chrome to keep a tidy tier of educational choices.
 I arrange them in priority by Courses > Course Name > Login Page > Content Highlights (whether it’s a supplemental PDF or a really good piece that I want to be able to refer back to on the fly).